Charan619/CrimeCrux/README.md

 ### Crime forecast for current year

 The dataset available tracks crime only from 2001-2014.
 This proposes a problem where the crime data might not be accurate in the current scenario.
-To solve this we forecasted the data using TSA.
+To solve this we forecasted the data using ARIMA.

-### Improvements
+### Improvements/Ideas

-Giving travel advisory to user for each district between start and end location as well ( by calculation path )
+Giving travel advisory to user for each district between start and end location as well ( by calculating path )